MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 *offset*\
 The location in this span to start the subspan.

+### Return Value

+A span starting at `offset` in this span, containing `count` elements.

 ### Remarks

-Returns a span starting at `offset` in this span and containing `count` elements.
+A template version of this function is available for checking the count at compile time, and for preserving information about the span by returning a span of fixed extent when possible.

 ### Example